a-flyleaf/omori/a-space.md

 # MEWO (Mewo)
 - Waiting for something to happen? \[details no summary, use the CSS open selector to change the gif]

-use hand-forks in footer as a back button; usually links here (the pseudo-index), but the one on this page specifically goes back to splash (the actual index)
 </main>